 Your sense of smell is the strongest attached to memory.
 A certain aroma can do wonders to connect us with and resurface old memories.
 And while it’s important to live in the present, there’s something truly meaningful in remembering moments from our own history.
 Sharing these stories with each other is such a powerful and joyful experience in humility, kindness, and understanding.

 Each of my scents are inspired by people, places, and experiences from my life.
 The unique names are like chapter titles to part of my story, revealed and experienced with each burn.
-So far, I’ve shared parts about my childhood; my time as a freshly single woman trying to rebuild herself whilst living in a studio apartment in Washington, DC; my partner and his unconditional love and unwavering support; and a bit about my experience of being raised in a southern family with southern values.
+So far, I’ve shared parts about my childhood; my time as a freshly single woman trying to rebuild herself whilst living in a studio apartment in Washington, DC; my partner and his unconditional love and unwavering support; my time in France when I fell in love with the discovery of the new and first realized the importance of listening to and trusting myself; and a bit about my experience of being raised in a southern family with southern values.
+I also feature scents that represent ideas and beliefs that are meaningful to me.

 They say if you want something, go get it.

-In two years of operation I have made over 3,500 candles.
+In nearly two full years of operation I have made over 5,800 candles.
 Each and every one was hand-poured by me - probably at night after my loves were sound asleep - in small batches.
-In case you’re curious: a small batch is four of my 9oz glass jar candles, which takes about 20 minutes start to finish (melt to mix to pour to cure).
-For you math whizzes out there, you know that means that in the two years of making candles for my business I have spent nearly 300 hours in my studio (read: my dining room).
+A small batch is four of my 9oz glass jar candles, which takes about 20 minutes start to finish (melt to mix to pour to cure).
+That means that in the almost two complete years of making candles for my business I have spent just about 500 hours in my studio (read: my dining room).

 I am a survivor of domestic violence.
 I would love to say that the pain and heartbreak I experienced for over ten years left me when I left my toxic relationship.
 But the truth is: the pain remains.
 I have learned healthy and effective ways to manage these memories, but I have realized as time goes on that I simply cannot rely upon my fight and my efforts made in therapy and through health regimens to heal and experience hope.
 I need something more.
 And while I am in a true loving relationship with a wonderful man and I am a mother to a beautiful and bright young boy - all of which brings me such joy and peace - I feel that my life as a survivor is at its most meaningful when I am using my pain for a greater and positive purpose: in helping others.
 When I am helping someone to understand the truth of her own situation, or when I make a positive connection at a market or pop up shop or even at random on the street, I feel deeply connected to my own purpose, and to my path for healing.

 In February of 2018 I established Shine the Light Foundation, a nonprofit organization focused on the education and outreach for domestic violence.
-Part of my Shine the Light Campaign now includes support of my foundation and its programming.
+My Shine the Light Campaign now helps to support my foundation and its programming.